LJ Minor gets final at bat in Natchez win - Mississippi's Best Community Newspaper

 LJ Minor gets final at bat in Natchez win

-Natchez baseball player LJ Minor missed most of his senior season with a torn ACL and stepped into the batter’s box one final time as a Bulldog Thursday night.
+Natchez baseball player LJ Minor said he missed most of his senior season with a torn ACL.
+He stepped into the batter’s box one final time as a Bulldog Thursday night.
 Natchez went on to beat Franklin County 4-3.

 “It was a surprise.
 I thought I was just going to do senior stuff and leave,” Minor said.
 “My big surprise was getting a chance to bat before the season was over.
 God does things for a reason, but it was devastating (not being able to play).
 I am happy as long as I can support (the team).”